 Proving Pain and Suffering Damages in a Florida Car Accident Lawsuit

-In a car accident lawsuit, a plaintiff will have to prove how a defendant behaved negligently.
-Once this is proven, the plaintiff can be awarded pain and suffering damages and various other types of damages.
+In a car accident lawsuit, your Miami car accident lawyer must prove fault and negligence.
+Once this is proven, the courts may award pain and suffering damages and various other types of damages.

-- The defendant owed the plaintiff a duty of care
+- The defendant owed you a duty of care

-- The defendant breached their duty of care to the plaintiff
+- The defendant breached their duty of care

 - Medical expenses for prescriptions, treatment, rehabilitation

-- Property damage for vehicles, and personal property
+- Property damage for vehicles and personal property

 - Loss of consortium